 Concordia University of Edmonton is committed to promoting health and wellness for the CUE community.
 CUE Wellness provides many services to students who are looking to get involved in activities outside of the classroom.
-These services include discussion groups, information sessions, and Concordia Talks presentations to raise awareness and address sensitive and progressive issues.
+These services include discussion groups and information sessions to raise awareness and address sensitive and progressive issues.
 Concordia Talks also deal with issues such as sexual violence and consent, fentanyl and other drug use, and much more.
 For more details, visit the CUE Wellness web page.